 While this is the first film as a director for Christopher Borrelli he has several credits as a writer, including The Marine 2, Witches in the Woods, and most recently, the Scott Eastwood film, Dangerous.
 Can he put together a script that does something new, or at least interesting enough that we don’t care that it’s a cliché, with this plot?

 The opening certainly isn’t anything new as we go from Ray surviving an attempt to hang him to the present day where he’s using his criminal knowledge to prove a businessman is making a bogus insurance claim.
 From killer to corporate asset in the space of a transition.

 We soon find out that his long-term girlfriend Faith (Janel Parrish, Pretty Little Liars, Trespassers) wants him to make a commitment.
 Unfortunately, he’s also been spotted by some of Greyson’s (Richard Kind, Argo, A Bug’s Life) goons.
-He’s willing not to tell Shoemaker’s (Michelle Jubilee Gonzalez, A Holiday Boyfriend, The Old Ways),. she’s the one who wanted him hung in the first place.
-As long as he does a favour for him and his brother Brando (Mark Dacascos, Assault on VA-33, Batman: Soul of the Dragon).
+He’s willing not to tell Shoemaker’s (Michelle Jubilee Gonzalez, A Holiday Boyfriend, The Old Ways), she’s the one who wanted him hung in the first place.
+As long as he does a favour for him and his brother Brando (Mark Dacascos, Blade of the 47 Ronin, Batman: Soul of the Dragon).